Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Supplementary Information

-Generally, interconnection mitigates long-duration storage energy needs (Figure~\ref{fig:box_h2_sto_e_yearly_dem}).
-Overall, the ranking of weather years is relatively persistent, yet the storage-mitigating effect varies between weather years (Figure~\ref{fig:confetti_h2_sto_e}), especially for higher levels of interconnection.
+Generally, interconnection mitigates long-duration storage energy needs (Figure~\ref{fig:figure_4}).
+Overall, the ranking of weather years is relatively persistent, yet the storage-mitigating effect varies between weather years (Supplementary Fig.~\ref{fig:figure_si8}), especially for higher levels of interconnection.
 The mechanisms behind this effect, in particular temporally correlated severe drought events, are illustrated above.

-Increasing the interconnection capacities decreases the need for long-duration storage energy capacities (Figure~\ref{fig:box_h2_sto_e_yearly_dem}) on a aggregate European level, but also individually in most countries (Figure \ref{fig:box_storage_energy_countries}).
+Increasing the interconnection capacities decreases the need for long-duration storage energy capacities (Figure~\ref{fig:figure_4}) on a aggregate European level, but also individually in most countries (Supplementary Fig.~\ref{fig:figure_si12}).